Device Metrics Dimensions

 Direction

-Error An error string associated with failed polls (used for troubleshooting). string
+Error Error associated with failed polls (used for troubleshooting). string

 UDR